-People often come on our Chicago architecture walking tours and then get inspired to learn more and ask, “What are some of the best books on Chicago architecture”?
-Here is a list of some of the quintessential books for learning about Chicago architecture and how the city developed into a mecca for urban planning.
+People often come on our custom private tours of downtown and Chicago neighborhoods and then get inspired to learn more.
+“What are some of the best books on Chicago architecture”?
+In our opinion, these are the quintessential books for learning about Chicago architecture, planning, and history.

-Start with these necessary books on Chicago architecture, and then we can start talking about books on Chicago architects, such as Louis Sullivan or Frank Lloyd Wright.
+Start with these, the best books on Chicago architecture.
+Then we can start talking about books on Chicago architects, such as Louis Sullivan or Frank Lloyd Wright.

 — Amanda Scotese, Executive Director